-With early voting, mail-in votes, and in-person polling, the results of this election are likely to be a roller coaster ride over the next week.
+With early voting, mail-in votes, and in-person polling, election results are likely to be a roller coaster ride.
 Even before COVID-19, elections were not officially certified on election night.
 Votes are systematically counted and re-counted to avoid voter fraud.

-2020 has proven to be stressful in ways we’ve never seen before.
+Election season has become a source of stress in our lives.
 Take steps to protect yourself from unreasonable stress levels that simply make you miserable.
 Stay informed, but not obsessed.
 Engage with people you love, not strangers on the internet.
 Laugh.
 Breathe.
 Get outside and remember how great it is to be alive.